jchenj/jchenj.github.io/_posts/2019-12-14-classes-python.md

 needs.<br>
 **Want to know** <br>
 * I'd like to see how classes are used more practically in writing programs.
-I understand the car example conceptually, but it doesn't seem very useful at this point.
+I understand the car example conceptually, but it doesn't seem very useful at this point.<br>
 **Learned** <br>